What is sarcoidosis?

 What are the symptoms of sarcoidosis?

 Sarcoidosis causes a variety of symptoms or no symptoms at all.
 It is not contagious.
-Patients suffering from pulmonary sarcoidosis may have a dry cough, shortness of breath and chest pain.
+Symptoms vary depending on which organs are affected.
+For example, patients suffering from pulmonary sarcoidosis may have a persistent dry cough, shortness of breath, wheezing, and chest pain.
 There also can be fatigue, weakness and weight loss.
-For those cases where the disease appears outside the lungs, symptoms can include general discomfort, loss of appetite and/or loss of weight, fever, painful joints, scaly rashes, and bloodshot eyes.
+For those cases where the disease appears outside the lungs, symptoms can include general discomfort, loss of appetite and/or loss of weight, fever, painful joints, scaly rashes, and disfiguring sores on the nose, cheeks, and ears.
+Sarcoidosis can also affect the eyes without causing any symptoms.
+When eye symptoms do occur, they may include eye pain, blurred vision, severe redness, and sensitivity to light.

 How is sarcoidosis recognized?

-The diagnosis of sarcoidosis is based on the patient's medical history, physical examination, laboratory tests, lung function studies, and chest x-ray.
+The diagnosis of sarcoidosis is based on the patient's medical history, physical examinations, laboratory tests, lung function studies, chest x-rays, CT scans, and eye exams.
 The diagnosis is confirmed by eliminating other diseases having similar symptoms and performing a biopsy on any of the affected organs.
 Sarcoidosis is not a type of cancer.

 How common is it?

 Sarcoidosis usually occurs between the ages of 20 to 40 years.
-People of African and Scandinavian descent are more likely to have sarcoidosis.
+People of African-American and Scandinavian descent are more likely to have sarcoidosis.
 It affects both men and women but studies show it is more likely to occur in women.
-The incidence of the disease in the United States is 1 to 40 cases per 100,000 people; 20 cases per 100,000 in the United Kingdom and 3 to 50 cases per 100,000 in Europe.
+People with a family history of sarcoidosis are more likely to develop the disease.

 What is the treatment for sarcoidosis?

 Many patients recover completely without treatment.
-When therapy is recommended, drugs called corticosteroids are used to reduce the inflammation.
+When therapy is recommended, drugs are used to reduce the inflammation or to suppress the immune system.

 Should sarcoidosis be an occupational concern?